Syncfusion Feedback

 Drawing tools

-Draw all kinds of built-in nodes and connect them with connectors interactively by just clicking and dragging on the drawing area.
+Draw all kinds of built-in nodes and connect them with connectors by just clicking and dragging on the drawing area.

-Draw nodes and connectors interactively using ASP.NET Core Diagram Control
+Draw nodes and connectors interactively using ASP.NET Core Diagram Control.

 Zoom and pan tools